 Tonsillitis and Sore Throat

-When your tonsils become infected, you will feel a pain in your throat and the glands will become swollen.
+When your tonsils become infected, you will feel pain in your throat and the glands will become swollen.
 Besides having a sore throat you will also have trouble swallowing and eating will become a drag.
 Luckily, cayenne pepper can help you treat your tonsillitis.

-You will need the following ingredients: ½ cup hot water, ¼ teaspoon honey, ¼ teaspoon cayenne and 1 teaspoon of lemon juice.
-Add the ingredients in the cup of hot water, stir and let it infuse for a few minutes.
+You will need the following ingredients: ½ cup hot water, ¼ teaspoon honey, ¼ teaspoon cayenne, and 1 teaspoon of lemon juice.
+Add the ingredients to the cup of hot water, stir and let it infuse for a few minutes.
 Once the beverage cools, you can use it to gargle at least four times during the day to get relief from tonsillitis.

 For sore throat, you can use the same beverage or you can try a simpler recipe by adding 1/8 to ½ teaspoon of cayenne pepper and 2 tablespoon salt to 2 cups of boiling water.
 Let the beverage cool and do a gargle with a first cup, rinse with clean water and use the remaining cup for second gargling, rinse one last time with clean water.
 It is recommended to use this treatment two times a day (in the morning and in the evening) until you feel better.

 Sinus Cleansing and Headache Remedy